fluffy/ietf/snowflake/draft-jennings-dispatch-snowflake.md

 7. Priorities are complicated in dual stack world and ICE is brittle to changes in this part of the algorithm.
-Although there are advises in dual-stack-fairness specification that might help here.
+Although there are advises in [@I-D.ietf-ice-dualstack-fairness] specification that might help here.

 # Snowflake for connectivity establishment